Wilkes-Barre General Hospital

-Wilkes-Barre General Hospital is a for-profit hospital located in northeastern Pennsylvania.
-Wilkes-Barre specializes in cardiovascular care, but also works with cancer, oncology, and renal disease among others.
+Wilkes-Barre General Hospital is located in northeastern Pennsylvania.
+Wilkes-Barre specializes in cardiovascular care, but also manages patients with oncological, and renal disease among others.

+In October 2025, Tenor Health reaches an agreement to purchase Wilkes-Barre General Hospital.

 History

-Commonwealth Health Wilkes-Barre General Hospital is Northeastern Pennsylvania's largest community hospital with 412 beds and a medical staff of more than 400 physicians representing nearly 50 medical and surgical specialties.
+Commonwealth Health Wilkes-Barre General Hospital is Northeastern Pennsylvania's largest community hospital with 369 beds and a medical staff of more than 400 physicians representing nearly 50 medical and surgical specialties.
 Wilkes-Barre General Hospital is a member of the Commonwealth Health Network.

 The hospital opened on October 10, 1872, as Wilkes-Barre City Hospital.
 The name changed to Wilkes-Barre General Hospital in 1925.
 The hospital was sold to Community Health Systems on May 1, 2009.